Skip to Main Content

 If there’s one thing that was clear at the recent Medicaid Enterprise Systems Conference (MESC) in Louisville, it is that CMS is focused on meaningful enterprise planning, meaningful outcome definitions, and meaningful data from State Medicaid Agencies (SMAs) to illustrate trends throughout every phase of the IT life cycle and the benefit to Medicaid beneficiaries.

-In support of this theme, the Data Systems Group (DSG) State Systems (DSS) Director Eugene Gabrielov has also proclaimed this to be the “year of metrics,” and strongly encouraged SMAs to fulfill their obligation to be actively reporting on the outcomes and metrics for all solutions that have received enhanced Federal Financial Participation (FFP).
+In support of this theme, the Data Systems group (DSG) Division of State Systems (DSS) Director Eugene Gabrielov has also proclaimed this to be the “year of metrics,” and strongly encouraged SMAs to fulfill their obligation to be actively reporting on the outcomes and metrics for all solutions that have received enhanced Federal Financial Participation (FFP).

 CMS also continues to make operational reporting requirements a part of everyday conversations and remains available to SMAs for support in their enterprise planning and outcome management efforts.
 The partnerships between SMAs, CMS, and other industry partners are more frequently leading to discussions on how to make operational outcomes more meaningful.
 More often than not, CMS is questioning SMAs about the value attained from SMA outcomes and encouraging them to revisit outcomes to help ensure they are assisting in the management of the enterprise.